 Q. I understand you were working in the fashion industry as well, what do you prefer about hospitality?

-Most of my professional career has been in luxury fashion.
+A. Most of my professional career has been in luxury fashion.
 I was very comfortable there however I really wanted a new challenge and the chance to learn more and push the boundaries in a new environment.
-I love the diversity found in hospitality – you meet people from different cultures and background, and each of their experiences contribute to the success of our restaurants.
-I also enjoy partnering with the different integral parts of two very different business; ensuring that we are all driving towards the same successes.
+What I enjoy most about hospitality right now is that you can conceptualize your brand/restaurant so that it is unique, for example Duck & Waffle serves food and drink 24/7, 365 days a year!
+This is truly unique and standouts amongst our competitors.

 What I also love about working for a small, yet growing group is that there is so much scope to grow and progress.
 As we open more sites and work with each employee on succession planning it means that we can grow the internal talent within the business.

 Q. What are the main challenges that you have faced in this industry?

 A. I’ve learnt that keeping your employees engaged is paramount as this industry is seriously competitive.
 We are working on a massive project at the moment to review the ways we engage with our employees with plans to create an even better working environment.

 Q. What do you love the most about this industry?